ebartz/ranger/tests/validation/readme.md

 Multiple options can be passed in '-k install_roles -n auto'

 ## Issue 316
-Currently an issue with Ubuntu-16.04, https://github.com/rancher/rke/issues/316
+Currently an issue with Ubuntu-16.04, https://github.com/ranger/rke/issues/316
 prevents us from using a AMI where docker is already installed.

-At first we tried rebooting in rancher validation/lib/aws.py:
+At first we tried rebooting in ranger validation/lib/aws.py:
 ```
         if wait_for_ready:
             nodes = self.wait_for_nodes_state(nodes)